-There are plenty of national gaming stereotypes.
+There are plenty of stereotypes about what kind of videogames different nations make.
 From the USA, you get explosions and Hollywood bombast.
 Germany gives us micromanagement.
 England's the home of the quirky.
 And France?
 Along with Japan, it's where the weirdness comes from.
 Case in point: Little Big Adventure—or Relentless: Twinsen's Adventure, as it was called in the US.

-Both LBA games were cult hits in Europe, and they still hold up reasonably well—though the fi rst is a much more fi ddly game (you even take damage if you run into walls).
-Most of it was spent exploring Twinsun itself, taking down Dr. DullPants's evil empire with the help of a magic ball, a fl ying dragon creature, and one of those convenient prophecies that villains must really get sick of.
-LBA2picks up later on, as a simple hunt for medicine leads to the discovery that Twinsun's wizards are disappearing.
-Could it have anything to do with the friendly alien race that just landed in their spaceships?
+Both LBA games were cult hits in Europe, and they still hold up reasonably well—though the first is much more fiddly (you even take damage if you run into walls).
+Most of it was spent exploring Twinsun itself, taking down Dr. DullPants's evil empire with the help of a magic ball, a flying dragon creature, and one of those convenient prophecies that villains must really get sick of.
+LBA2 picks up later on, as a simple hunt for medicine leads to the discovery that Twinsun's wizards are disappearing.
+Could it have anything to do with the friendly alien race that just landed?

 Welcome to Zeelich

-While it's nowhere near as free-form, there's a distinct Zelda vibe to LBA's world.
-It's soft-shaped, with lots to poke and prod at, a steady stream of new toys like jetpacks and buggies to play with, scenery that dispenses coins, and a genuine sense that you're exploring a world built with love.
-Like many sequels, it makes excellent use of familiar ground to let you see how things have changed from the previous game, from Twinsen's now peaceful village on the once-fortified Citadel Island to a return trip through the dungeon called the Temple of Bu.
+While it's nowhere near as freeform, there's a distinct Zelda vibe to LBA2's world.
+It's soft-shaped, with lots to poke and prod at, a steady stream of new toys like jetpacks and buggies to play with, scenery that dispenses coins, and a genuine sense you're exploring a world built with love.
+Like many sequels, it makes excellent use of familiar ground to let you see how things have changed, from Twinsen's now peaceful village on the once-fortified Citadel Island to a return trip through the dungeon called the Temple of Bu.
 But soon enough, you're jetting off to a new world entirely: the gas planet of Zeelich.

 The hardest thing to get used to is the control system.
 Twinsen moves fluidly enough for a 3D game released in 1997, but he has a tendency to get stuck on the scenery, and gets both frozen and thrown backwards when hit.
 He also can't swim to save his life—literally.
-Roughly 70 percent of the deaths in LBA2 come from accidentally touching water and drowning instantly, and the other 30 percent from being trapped in a damage loop by even the weakest of enemies.
+Roughly 70% of the deaths in LBA2 come from accidentally touching water and drowning instantly, and the other 30% from being trapped in a damage loop by even the weakest of enemies.

 Most unusual is that all of Twinsen's non-drowning-related abilities are split into four specific attitudes: Normal, Sporty, Aggressive, and Discreet.
 These days, we'd expect skills to be mapped to shortcut keys.
 Here, if you want to jump, you first need to switch to Sporty.
 About to start a fight?
 You can throw your magic ball in all the modes, and it handles differently in each, but you don't get to throw punches if you're not Aggressive.
 Be glad this idea died here.

 There's something wonderful about playing such a unique game.
 There are frustrating bits, such as struggling with the weak combat, but the adorable characters and goofy animations put a smile on your face almost from the start.
 It's not really a comedy, but that doesn't mean you won't laugh at its absurdity on a regular basis.
-The undisputed highlight of the game comes from Twinsen's first encounter with his nemesis, the evil Dark Monk, only to fire off the single most badass line in the history of gaming: "You suck big time, and I'm going to take you out, and I don't mean for pizza!"
+The undisputed highlight comes in Twinsen's first encounter with his nemesis, the evil Dark Monk, with the single most badass line in the history of gaming: "You suck big time, and I'm going to take you out, and I don't mean for pizza!"

 Even before that, it's a game of memorable moments.
-My personal favorite is that after the aliens—called Esmers—land on the planet, their secret police try to keep a low profile by donning disguises, leading to cacti and garbage cans taking opportunistic pot-shots at you.
+My personal favorite is that after the aliens—called esmers—land on the planet, their secret police try to keep a low profile by donning disguises, leading to cacti and garbage cans taking opportunistic pot-shots at you.
 There's a secret you can only get by running into the women's steam baths.
-Everywhere you look, there's something cute, from getting the world's most useless jetpack to seeing Twinsen's sword-fi ghting technique.
+Everywhere you look, there's something cute, from getting the world's most useless jetpack to seeing Twinsen's sword-fighting technique.
 Also: Mecha-penguins!
-They explode, and you can buy them.
+You can buy them, and they explode.